-(j) Adaptation for Accessibility
+1.9 Adaptation for Accessibility

 The Equality Act 2010 requires service providers to take "reasonable" steps to make their buildings and services accessible.
-Any adaptations have also to conserve the historic environment and changes required to improve access will need careful consideration and design.
+Any adaptations must also conserve the historic environment and changes required to improve access will need careful consideration and design.
 It may not be feasible to provide full access via the principal entrance in every case so alternatives may be needed and should be bespoke to the particular building using innovative design and high quality materials.

-(k) Shopfront Alterations and Signage
+1.10 Shopfront Alterations and Signage